SeppPenner/awesome-german-piracy/README.md

 ### Films

+* [cinestreamz.com](https://www.cinestreamz.com/) is a site to watch and / or download films in high quality.
 * ~~[dirkstream.com](http://dirkstream.com)~~ is a site to watch films in high quality.
 Be cautious, the website might force you to login.
 * [filmpalast.to](https://filmpalast.to) is a site to watch and / or download films in high quality.
 * [funxd.site](https://funxd.site/) is a site to download films in high quality.